RedCoolBeans/CargOS/README.md

 contain the CargOS sources.
 Please refer to the section below for more information on them.

+## Documentation

+Documentation on how to install and use CargOS can be found in [the wiki](https://github.com/RedCoolBeans/CargOS/wiki).

 ## Subprojects

 CargOS itself is just the bare minimum based on [Busybox](http://www.busybox.net/) with